onsip/sipjs.com/content/api/0.5.0/uri.md

 ### `scheme`

-`String` - Represents the URI scheme (converted to lower case when set)
+`String` - Represents the URI scheme (converted to lower case when set).

 ### `user`

-`String` - Represents the URI user
+`String` - Represents the URI user.

 ### `host`

-`String` - Represents the URI host (converted to lower case when set)
+`String` - Represents the URI host (converted to lower case when set).

 ### `port`

-`Number` - Represents the URI port
+`Number` - Represents the URI port.

 ## Instance Methods

 ### `setParam(key[, value])`

-Creates or replaces the given URI parameter with the given value or null if no value is provided
+Creates or replaces the given URI parameter with the given value or null if no value is provided.

 #### Parameters